libktx/ktx/app/README.md

 - `KtxInputAdapter` is an interface extending `InputProcessor`.
 Provides no-op implementations of all methods, without being a class like `com.badlogic.gdx.InputAdapter`.

-#### `EntityListener` implementations and utilities

-- `EntityAdditionListener` is an interface extending `EntityListener` which you can use for only working with the `entityAdded` event
-- `EntityRemovalListener` is an interface extending `EntityListener` which you can use for only working with the `entityRemoved` event

 #### Miscellaneous utilities

 - `clearScreen` is an inlined utility function that hides the OpenGL calls, allowing to clear the screen with a chosen